Neurological diseases associated with skin signs include:

 - Immune deficiencies with reduced IgA, IgE and IgG

 - Deterioration in fine and gross motor skills, with patients, often relying on wheelchairs to mobilise.

 Sturge–Weber syndrome is a rare disorder that involves vascular malformations affecting the face and eye, which correspond with a leptomeningeal angioma, a vascular tumour in the brain.
 This often causes corresponding neurological and ocular deficits.

-Neurological features are progressive, and can include seizures, focal neurological deficits and mental retardation.
+Neurological features are progressive and can include seizures, focal neurological deficits and intellectual disability.
 Visual field defects are also common if the occipital cortex of the brain is involved.

 Neuropsychiatric and addiction disorders